Fyrbll/cvc5.github.io/_posts/2024-10-17-induction-and-conjecture-generation-in-cvc5.md

 $$\forall x, y{:}\mathrm{Nat}.\, \mathrm{add}(x, y) = \mathrm{deep\text{-}add}(x, y)$$

 A pen-and-paper proof might use a single course-of-values induction on  \\(y\\)  to prove the goal.
 However cvc5 lacks native support for course-of-values induction, as this would allow the active quantifier instantiation strategy to influence the effectiveness of the induction.
-Therefore the solver attempts a proof using successive weak structural induction.
+Therefore the solver attempts a proof using successive weak structural inductions.
 Even in the absence of conjecture generation, cvc5 is able to discharge all subgoals except for the following pair.

 $$\begin{array}{crl}
  &\mathrm{add}(\mathrm{Zero}, y) & = \mathrm{deep\text{-}add}(\mathrm{Zero}, y) \\